 Feeding yourself well when you’re taking care of a baby—whether you’re breastfeeding or formula feeding—can be seriously difficult.
-We only have so many hands!
-These snacks for breastfeeding moms and all new moms are easy to eat with one hand, are nutritious, and will help fuel you even if you aren’t getting much sleep.
+These snacks for breastfeeding moms and new moms are easy to eat with one hand, are nutritious, and will help fuel you…even if you aren’t getting much sleep.

 Being able to fuel yourself quickly and efficiently when you’re feeding a baby (and changing diapers and getting the baby to nap!) can be a challenge, so these snacks are all easy to eat and nutritious.
 They are great ones to keep on hand and in mind during the first months of taking care of a new baby.